OptimusIacobus/EuropeDayContest/README.md

-# EuropeDayContest
+# EuropeDayContest (Testing branch)
 Website for the Europe Day Contest.
+On the testing branch